 Pearl boasts a variety of offerings, and they’re committed to building something more.
 One main challenge of operating a large food hall is the number of vendors, tables, and checks to manage.

 Before implementing Bbot, Pearl was having difficulty managing the flow of money that comes with operating a large-scale food hall.
-Transactions for every vendor were funneled through a single account, and Grace sorted each transaction by hand at the end of every business day.
+Transactions for every vendor were funneled through a single account, and Smith sorted each transaction by hand at the end of every business day.
 She then walked around to the vendors, out of breath and exhausted, to pay them with her company card - it was an extremely manual process.

 On top of that, customers couldn’t find the menu for individual vendors.
 Each shop had its own website with varying order, tip, and pickup practices, and many guests struggled to adapt to the change every time they wanted something new.